 Never be verbally or physically abusive or threatening to customers.

 If you find a trader has not acted in accordance with the Code of Conduct then please report this issue to us.

 If things go wrong you can seek advice from the Citizens Advice consumer service.
-KCC Trading Standards will continue to monitor complaints on all individual members of the scheme.
+KCC Trading Standards monitors complaints on all individual members of the scheme.